Person

 Summary

-Percival Bazeley was Director, Commonwealth Serum Laboratories, Melbourne 1956-1961.
-He was head of a team involved in the early manufacture of penicillin in Australia.
+Val Bazeley was Director, Commonwealth Serum Laboratories, Melbourne 1956-1961.
+He was head of a team at CSL involved in the early manufacture of penicillin in Australia during the Second World War.
+They were the first group in the world to supply antibiotics to the civilian community.

 Details